Inhalt des Dokuments

 Prof. Thomas Sikora of Technical University Berlin receives prestigious 2016 Google Faculty Research Award in Machine Perception

-Congrats to Prof. Sikora and his Communication Systems Lab members at TU Berlin, Lieven Lange, Rolf Jongebloed, and the colleagues from Uni Ghent/iMinds Lab, Ruben Verhack (joint PhD between TUB & iMind Lab Uni Ghent), Prof. Peter Lambert and Dr. Glen van Walllendael.
+Congrats to Prof. Sikora and his Communication Systems Lab members at TU Berlin, Lieven Lange, Rolf Jongebloed, and the colleagues from Uni Ghent/iMinds Lab, Ruben Verhack (joint PhD between TUB & iMind Lab Uni Ghent), Prof. Peter Lambert and Dr. Glenn van Walllendael.

-The annual Google Research Awards are dedicated to promote research in computer science and related topics including machine learning, machine perception, natural language processing, networking, security and systems.
+The annual Google Research Awards are dedicated to promote world-class research in computer science and related topics including machine learning, machine perception, natural language processing, networking, security and systems.

 The 2016 Google Award subject areas that received the most support were machine learning, machine perception, networking and systems.